 Yes.
-In fact, PCP services may be particularly useful to you in this situation.
+In fact, Palliative Care services may be particularly useful to you in this situation.

-If I’m a home health patient or a nursing home patient, do I qualify for PCP?
+If I’m a home health patient or a nursing home patient, do I qualify for Palliative Care?

 Yes.
-The PCP team can make home visits to you and your family, even if you are currently being seen by home health.
+The Palliative Care team can make home visits to you and your family, even if you are currently being seen by home health.
 Nursing home patients may also have palliative care.

-What can the PCP team do to help me?
+What can the Palliative Care team do to help me?

 The team supplements your care by serving as a liaison between your physician(s) and community resources.
-The team helps ensure pain and symptom control and offers practical support to your family.
+The team helps manage pain and symptoms through nursing assessments and coordination with your physicians and offers practical support to your family.